octonato/samples-ui-shoppingcart/README.md

 docker build . -t <my-registry>/frontend:latest
 ```

-Push the docker image to the registry
+Push the docker image to the registry.

 ```
 docker push <my-registry>/frontend:latest
 ```

-Now the image is in the registry you can deploy it either to your own Cloudstate installation or to Lightbend's Cloudstate
+Now the image is in the registry you can deploy it either to your own Cloudstate installation or to Lightbend's Cloudstate.

 #### Deploying to Lightbend Cloudstate

 See the instructions here.
-Note: If you have built your own Docker image be sure to replace the location of that image with the repository you pushed it to.
+Note: If you have built your own Docker image be sure to replace repository and image references with yours.

 https://docs.lbcs.dev/tutorial/deploy-cart.html